apache/druid/docs/content/querying/groupbyquery.md

 ##### Parallel combine

-Once a historical finishes aggregation using the hash table, it sorts aggregates and merge them before sending to the broker for N-way merge aggregation in the broker.
+Once a historical finishes aggregation using the hash table, it sorts the aggregated results and merges them before sending to the broker for N-way merge aggregation in the broker.
 By default, historicals use all their available processing threads (configured by `druid.processing.numThreads`) for aggregation, but use a single thread for sorting and merging aggregates which is an http thread to send data to brokers.